How to Professionally Ask For an Update at Work: Tips + Examples

-You are trying your best to resist the urge to use “A gentle reminder” or “Just checking in” in your email or a team chat message.
+You are trying your best to resist the urge to use “A gentle reminder” or “Just checking in” in your email or a team message.

 If this sounds familiar, you’ve come to the right place.